 Discover different ways to get healthy, nutritious food for yourself and your family from Olivet Neighborhood Mission in Cedar Rapids.

-You or a member of your household can visit our Food Pantry every 15 days to pick out free groceries.
-Fill a box that usually can hold enough food to feed a family for a few days.
+You or a member of your household can visit our Food Pantry every 7 days to pick out free groceries.
 Shop our shelves to pick groceries you and your loved ones will enjoy.
 We offer:

 - Boxed meals